Mkryo77/Mkryo77/README.md

 <h1>Hi, I'm Mark! <br/><a href="https://www.linkedin.com/in/mark-ryan-43223029a/">Fraud Analyst at The Very Group
-  MPhys Physics and Astronomy from Durham University</a>
+  \nMPhys Physics and Astronomy from Durham University</a>

 <h2>🖥️ Work Projects :</h2>